t: 0116 241 8331 e: firstname.lastname@example.org

 These annual awards were established to keep people positive and ‘enthused’ about working with challenging behaviour and enabling those who often exhibit such behaviour to lead rewarding lives for themselves and those around them.

-The RAID system is a form of positive behavioural support.
-The RAID system was first introduced in 1990, is now on its 10th iteration.
+The RAID® System overlaps with positive behaviour support, although RAID® has more general application.
+The RAID® System was first introduced in 1990, is now on its 11th iteration.